 The diploma lists the degree granting school and the degree earned (B.A. or B.S.)
 It does not list majors.
 College honors, based on cumulative GPA, are noted on the diploma.

 For information on B.A. vs. B.S. and majors completed in other schools, please visit Completion of a Major and a Minor.

 If you are completing a major which resides in the School of Communication & Information, School of Management and Labor Relations, Bloustein School of Planning and Public Policy, or the School of Social Work, you will receive a diploma issued jointly by the professional school and the liberal arts college.
 If you complete more than one major, you must declare the professional major as the primary major in order to receive the joint diploma.

 You need to provide diploma information in your final semester to the Registrar’s online diploma system according to the following schedule:

 |January candidates||October 1 - January 15|

 If you have any financial or personal obligation to the university, your diploma will be withheld until it is resolved.

 If you have been admitted to the five-year dual degree program between the School of Engineering and SAS, you are primarily affiliated with the School of Engineering.

 In addition to completing your engineering curriculum, you must also complete an SAS major and the SAS Core, as well as a minor in a Humanities or Social Sciences subject if you have a Science or Math major for SAS, even if the major is defined as "credit-intensive."

-You should make contact with the SAS Office for Senior Advising prior to the beginning of your final semester for review of your record and inclusion on the liberal arts list of degree candidates.
+You should make contact with the SAS Office for Senior Advising prior to the beginning of your final semester for review of your record and inclusion on the arts and sciences list of degree candidates.
 Both degrees must be conferred at the same time or the dual program is forfeited.